Welcome to our website all about living in, working in, and travelling to Norway. Here are the basics about the Scandinavian country.

 Geography & Climate

-The natural environment is diverse, ranging from some of Europe's largest mountains to the famous fjords.
-Due to the country's terrain, all major cities are located on the coastline.
+The natural environment is truly diverse.
+Northern Europe's tallest mountains, retreating glaciers and the famous fjords define much of the landscape.
+Due to the country's terrain, most major towns are located on the coastline or by fjords.

 Norway maintains a combination of a market economy and a Nordic welfare model with universal healthcare and a comprehensive social security system.
 According to both the World Bank and IMF, Norway has the fourth-highest per capita income in the world.